 But in 1887, Moye Wicks and the Ballona Harbor and Improvement Company were organized to lay out Port Ballona.
 The town of Port Ballona was developed and on August 21, 1887, the railroad was finished and the first train brought 300 prominent Angelinos to Port Ballona.
-But by 1889, the funds for Port Ballona had been exhausted and the tide had taken most of the wharf, making Port Ballona just dream.
+But by 1889, the funds for Port Ballona had been exhausted and the tide had taken most of the wharf, making Port Ballona just a dream.

 1902 Map of La Ballona

 Moses Sherman and Eli Clark, who built the Los Angeles Pacific Electric Trolley line, purchase 1,000 acres of land around the Ballona lagoon, including Port Ballona.
 In 1902, under the name of the Beach Land Company, Sherman and Clark started work on their “King’s Playground” and tattooed its name, “Del Rey” on the surrounding area.
 The Del Rey name was born and Port Ballona was renamed Playa Del Rey.
 In 1903, Department of City Planning maps identified Del Rey as one of nine divisions of the West Los Angeles Planning Commission.
 Venice was conceived in 1904, Culver City in 1913 and Marina del Rey was dedicated in 1962.